 What is a terpene?
-And what does it have to do with CBD?
+And what does it have to do with CBD oil?
 By now you may have read or heard something about CBD which is why you are here reading this.
 Well, at Fusion CBD we want you to be an informed consumer.
-Because CBD is hugely beneficial for a lot of people with different symptoms, there is a lot of hype out there about it.
+Because CBD has received acclaim from so many people for a variety of reasons, there is a lot of hype out there about it.

 But is CBD a Superman type of hero, flying in solo to save the day?
 At Fusion CBD we think not.
-CBD is a very important member of a team of super heroes, each with their own unique superpower.
+CBD is just one naturally occurring component of the hemp plant.
+It is a very important member of a team of super heroes, each with their own unique superpower.

 Hemp Oil is FULL of super stuff – over 100 cannabinoids including CBD, antioxidants, omega 3 and 6 fatty acids, AND terpenes!
 All of these different “hemp heroes” work together to improve the effectiveness of the others.
 This is called the Entourage Effect.
 It even sounds like an upcoming Avengers movie.